The

 the laws of the European Nations and that would have allowed them to declare war on us, invade us, etcetera, etcetera.

-The radical ideas that various countries objected to became the
+So the radical ideas that various countries objected to became the

 first ten Amendments.